-Water Company customers continue to respond positively to efforts to help conserve water which has been advantageous in increasing the underground water storage levels within the Carefree aquifer.
-This has a significant, long-term benefit as the sustainable use of groundwater resources is an important part of the Water Company's water supply portfolio.
+Water resources in Carefree have been conservatively managed in preparation of the worsening drought.
+The municipal partners who utilize the groundwater basin - Carefree, Scottsdale, and Cave Creek - have all reduced their use of groundwater.
+In 2004, Scottsdale implemented a recharge program which allowed for the banking of water in the underground aquifer.
+These efforts have stabilized, and in fact significantly increased, groundwater levels throughout the groundwater basin.
+This has a meaningful, long-term benefit as the sustainable use of groundwater resources is an important part of the Water Company's water supply portfolio.
 Currently, the Water Company has the ability to supply water to customers even during emergency conditions via our groundwater resources without dependence on the Central Arizona Project and neighboring water providers of Scottsdale and Cave Creek.
+Additionally, Carefree is a regional partner to evaluate options to raise the Bartlett Lake dam.
+This future project will further enhance/diversify Carefree's water portfolio.
+Currently this project is in its assessment stages and more will be known as the planning and assessment evolves.